 Levy Payer FAQs

-As the levy is payable in advance, the initial amount for calculating the levy payable is generally based on a payer’s self-assessment of the estimated total cost of the construction work.
-Therefore, at the date of practical completion of the project, a reconciliation of the actual total cost of construction will be required as an additional levy or refund may be payable once the final cost is known.
+As the levy is payable prior to the start of construction work, the initial amount for calculating the levy payable is generally based on a payer’s self-assessment of the estimated total cost of the construction work.
+At the date of practical completion of the project, a reconciliation of the actual total cost of construction is required once the final cost is known, and may result in an additional levy or a refund, as the case may be.

 - undertaken for not-for-profit organisations in respect of voluntary labour or donated materials.

 For the purposes of the Scheme, the cost of construction work is identified as being “the total contract prices for all the construction contracts in relation to the work (the contract price for the work)”.
 The contract price for the work includes any applicable GST.

 - supply goods relating to construction work to the site where the construction work is being carried out;